 Dr. Jennifer Turner conceived of What the WAP as a series that centers Black feminist scholars and their perspectives on contemporary Black Sexual Politics.
 View the first part of the series here.
 In the second part of the series, Dr. Turner and Dr. Brown cover the topic of sexualization and how it affects Black women and girls.
 They reflect on the messages they received about their bodies and sex during girlhood (particularly, adolescence) and how those messages have shaped their relationship to their bodies and sexualities into adulthood.

 They also think through the vitriolic response to WAP and what it says about society’s perceptions and treatment of Black women.
-In what follows, they respond to the questions: (1) Think about your girlhood, particularly during adolescence.
+In what follows, they discuss sexualization and respond to the questions: (1) Think about your girlhood, particularly during adolescence.
 What messages about sex did your family, church, school, etc. communicate to you?
 What was your relationship with the lyrics about sex in the music you listened to growing up?; (2) What do you think is at the root of the vitriol communicated toward WAP from various groups – respectable Black women, conservative white women, and men, etc.?; and (3) Why do you think WAP seemed to cause more of a stir than other similar songs have in the past?

 Black Girlhood and Sexual Trauma

 We enter adulthood unhealed from childhood sexual trauma and that surfaces in how all sorts of people express discomfort with sexuality including how they reacted to the WAP video.
 I was raised in Georgia around the time that there was high incidents of sex trafficking in Atlanta, the rise of the strip club industry in Atlanta, and also the proliferation of mega churches throughout Atlanta.
 This led to a mix of messages around sexuality.